-In this step, the similarity between each minutia of latent fingerprint and each minutia of rolled fingerprint is computed.
-Since the basic properties of a minutia, like location, direction, and type, are not very distinctive features, additional features, which are collectively referred to as a descriptor, are computed for each minutia.
-Fig. 4 shows five types of features that have been used as minutiae descriptors in the literature [31], [46], [47].
-In the baseline algorithm, a neighboring minutiae-based descriptor is used since only minutiae information is available.
+1) Local Minutiae Matching: In this step, the similarity between each minutia of latent fingerprint and each minutia of rolled fingerprint is computed.
+Since the basic properties of a minutia, like location, direction and type, are not very distinctive features, additional features, which are collectively referred to as a descriptor, are computed for each minutia.
+Figure 5 show five types of features that have been used as minutiae descriptors in the literature [30], [45], [46].
+In the baseline algorithm, a neighboring minutiae-based descriptor is used, since only minutiae information is available.